 If this is how your fans are connected, enter your BIOS and set the fan profiles to cool more aggressively.

-The room is too hot
+The room is too hot (Open some windows)

 The external ambient temperature plays a big part in how hot your computer gets.